Royal Patriarchal Music Seminary of Lisbon: End and beginning

-The Seminary's history had bridged the same evolution of social order which had already been faced by other nations and illustrated here by comparing João V's absolutist monarchical model with the constitutional monarchy which emerged during the reign of Maria II.
+The Seminary's history had bridged the same evolution of social order which had already been faced by other nations and illustrated here by comparing John V's absolutist monarchical model with the constitutional monarchy which emerged during the reign of Maria II.
 The new structure of government saw the Seminary no longer relevant to the monarchy as it had been when it and the Patriarchate had first been set up.

 On 4 February 1834 Pedro as regent issued a decree abolishing the old Patriarchate and all institutions associated with it including the Seminary.
 At the same time, its former association with the crown and court ended and the patriarch was reassigned solely to his role as Archbishop of Lisbon with the associated role as Metropolitan of Extremadura, and Lisbon Cathedral became the location of his throne.
 Through to 1837 further decrees were issued to clarify the function and operation of the Patriarchate, one of which required that all its assets, except those which had been associated with the archdiocese prior to the Patriarchate's establishment, be transferred into the national assets.

 Education reform came to a head in 1834–1835 when a program was set up to make it available to all members of the public and free of charge to anyone who wished to attend, and the Seminary's demise fitted well with a new concept of music education that had been devised by Seminary alumnus and former court musician, João Domingos Bomtempo.

 Instead of following the path of others to Italy, Bomtempo had decided to move to Paris from where he quickly built a good reputation as a composer and pianist throughout Europe.
 By the time he returned to Lisbon in 1822, he had already decided that Portugal's music in general and music education in particular were in need of renewal and reform.